 MW: It was designed to create an environment of healing so it has a really pretty pale yellow color.
 We use colors of nature so yellow for sunshine and we have browns to simulate, and greens to simulate nature.
 And we have a water wall.
 There’s two of them, actually.

-RM: And just so you don’t think this new management system resulted only in natural-colored walls and a big windows– the whole reason this blue yarn was unspooled to begin with was to save the hospital money.
+RM: And just so you don’t think this new management system resulted only in natural-colored walls and big windows– the whole reason this blue yarn was unspooled to begin with was to save the hospital money.
 And it did.
 And it also made it a safer place.

-DW: From 2007 to 2009, Virginia Mason was so much safer that their insurance expenses declined by an astonishing 37%, while simultaneously increasing the number of patients they treated.
+DW: From 2007 to 2009, Virginia Mason was so much safer than their insurance expenses declined by an astonishing 37%, while simultaneously increasing the number of patients they treated.
 All without having to hire any additional staff.
 And yet some people still scoff at the idea of Toyota-inspired management.

-MW: I was on a boat once and someone said to me “so are you guys still building toyotas in your basement.”
-And that was a real – I mean I was offended because I knew that what we’re doing here is really good and I said to him, “you know you can say what you want to made fun of what we’re doing, but we’re trying to do the best by the patients.
+MW: I was on a boat once and someone said to me “so are you guys still building Toyotas in your basement.”
+And that was a real – I mean I was offended because I knew that what we’re doing here is really good and I said to him, “you know you can say what you want to make fun of what we’re doing, but we’re trying to do the best by the patients.

-DW: This complete upheaval of the medical industry, which stemmed from a single thread of blue yarn, became espeically poignant when the staff visited Japan for the first time and saw an exhibit at the Toyota History Museum.
+DW: This complete upheaval of the medical industry, which stemmed from a single thread of blue yarn, became especially poignant when the staff visited Japan for the first time and saw an exhibit at the Toyota History Museum.
 It was an automatic loom.

 DW: Toyota was originally a textile manufacturer, and in 1902, Sakichi Toyoda invented a self-correcting loom that would stop when a thread was broken or woven incorrectly.

 HO: The museum is a story of continuous process improvement.
-You start with back-breaking work on a manual loom that is producing defective product and you put in the first components of ergonomics- putting the person sitting up instead of sitting on the floor.
+You start with back-breaking work on a manual loom that is producing a defective product and you put in the first components of ergonomics- putting the person sitting up instead of sitting on the floor.

 RM: Then you start making automating looms and improve the machinery

 HO: Then you start developing mistake-proofing into the process.
 That if any of the weave or the weft breaks, the machine stops.
-Improve the machinery’s funciton, as time goes on!
+Improve the machinery’s function, as time goes on!
 Add speed and velocity.
 I see that at Virginia Mason.
 We’ve just gotten off the floor, sitting on the chair, we’ve got a couple of mistake-proofing, thanks to the yarn, and someday we might be an automatic loom, but that might be thirty, forty years from now.
-But we’ve got a long way to go to mistake-proof healthcare and do it in a cost efficient manner.
+But we’ve got a long way to go to mistake-proof healthcare and do it in a cost-efficient manner.